 Salzburg College offers an academic and applied learning program.
-Students complete two courses followed by six weeks of immersion in a full-time internship.
-Students are required to take a German language course (no prior German language knowledge is required) and “The European Experience” as well as participate in special internship meetings.
+Students complete three courses followed by six weeks of immersion in a full-time internship.
+Students are required to take a German language course (no prior German language knowledge is required), “The European Experience,” “Intercultural Communication,” as well as participate in special internship meetings.
 Salzburg College works closely with students before and during their first few weeks in Austria to select and individualized internship placement that best fits their academic, personal and language needs.

 Students will be enrolled in 12 credits of AFNR _0590, an International Agriculture, Food and Natural Resources “placeholder” course.
 This “placeholder” will transfer back to MU as the following courses graded on an A/F basis (except for the internship, which is graded as S/U).

-- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM HUM 3000 Level (3 credits): Intercultural Communication.
+- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources, AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM HUM 3000 Level (3 credits): Intercultural Communication.